The Settlers: Economy

 Rise of an Empire features a considerably streamlined economic model when compared to all previous titles, with the most basic production chains of any game in the series (usually involving only two buildings).
 A settler in a resource building will walk to the nearest source of raw materials, gather them, and return to his building.
 When the building is full, one of the settlers living there will take the resources to the storehouse.
 A settler in a produce building will then walk to the storehouse and bring the raw materials back to his building, using them to make finished goods, which are then sold from that same building.
 New to Rise of an Empire are needs and wants.
 Settlers in resource buildings have only one need (food), and no wants.
 Settlers in produce buildings have wants under two headings (prosperity and decoration), and as the city grows, they acquire increasingly diversified needs.
 If the player doesn't ensure a settler's needs are met, that settler will eventually go on strike.

-In Paths to a Kingdom, how the player interacts with buildings is substantially different from any previous title in the series.
+In Paths to a Kingdom, the way the player interacts with buildings is substantially different from any previous title in the series.
 Work yards cannot be built directly, but must be attached to a base building.
 Each base building can have three work yards attached (depending on the availability of space), and each base has specific yards which cannot be attached to other buildings.
 The rate of work yards can be modified by controlling the distribution of food.
 Although some work yards don't require food, the player is free to send both "plain food" (fish and bread) and "fancy food" (sausages) to the base buildings, with plain food doubling production and fancy food tripling it.
 Work yards which do require food can be supplied with fancy food, which will double production.